brano-holy/arch-linux-usb-creator/README.md

 $ cd arch-linux-usb-creator-master
 ```

-Or with this short URL:
+Or with this short URL (useful when you have to type URL manually):
 ```bash
 $ wget http://git.io/PzxJTg -O aluc.tar.gz
 $ tar -xf aluc.tar.gz